brentvollebregt/nitratine.net/posts/how-to-detect-key-presses-in-python/post.md

 If you want this script to be run in the background.
 Click File -> Save As and save it with a .pyw file extension.
 Now when it is run outside IDLE there will be no console window and it will not look like it is running.
 But to make sure the console doesn't appear, we need to first remove the print statements.

-Import logging and setup the basic configuration as I have below.
+Import logging and set up the basic configuration as I have below.
 After that, change all print statements to logging.info.

 ```python
 import logging